VentureBeat calls Marita "the coolest girl at CES 2014."

 Through Marita's many awards and travel opportunities, Marita has spoken to, moderated panels for and run workshops for crowds from 10 people to over 3000 people in the USA, Mexico, Sweden, the UK, Portugal, Japan and of course Australia.
 She has also been a panelist on the New Inventors on ABC TV (episode aired 16 March 2011).

 Marita was born in Cairns, Queensland, Australia.
 She grew up in housing commission with her brother and single-parent mother, who worked as a hotel room cleaner.
 She graduated from high school in 2006 in the top 0.2% of the nation, and that year was awarded Cairns Young Citizen of the Year for her volunteering and extra-curricula efforts, which included winning awards for mathematics, Japanese and piano.
 Marita speaks English, Cantonese and Japanese.

-Marita is currently studying a Bachelor of Engineering (Mechatronics) / Bachelor of Computer Science at the University of Melbourne, thanks to the generosity of the Paterson Scholarship.
-She is also working on a hardware startup and regularly travels around the country delivering speeches.
-In her spare time, Marita hangs out and builds robots at Hackerspace Melbourne, watches Glee, cooks, and has a penchant for face masks!
+Marita has a Bachelor of Engineering (Mechatronics) / Bachelor of Computer Science from the University of Melbourne.
+She is currently working on a hardware startup, and regularly travels around the country delivering speeches.
+In her spare time, Marita enjoys reading, travelling and daydreaming.